Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/tips-and-troubleshooting.md

 linkTitle: Get help with Connected AWS Gateway
 draft: false
 weight: 55
-description: This section provides troubleshooting and error codes that you may encounter while working with the connected managed environment for AWS API Gateway within Amplify Central.
 ---
+This topic provides troubleshooting and error codes that you may encounter while working with the connected managed environment for AWS API Gateway within Amplify Central.

 ## Troubleshooting